 So here is a fun diy furniture project!
 Are you looking for old dresser ideas?
 You are going to love this old dresser repurposed into two new furnitures!
 I bet you didn’t know you could take an old dresser and turn it a fabulous matching dresser chair and ottoman.
-Yup.
+Yup, it is such a great way to upcycle a chest of drawers.
 Paige Hemmis shared this clever trick on Home & Family, which airs weekdays at 10 am ET/PT on Hallmark Channel.
 I got permission to share this how to upcycle a dresser project with you here.

-Upcycle An Old Dresser Into A Chair And Ottoman
+Upcycle Chest of Drawers Into A Dresser Chair And Ottoman

 Photo Credits: Copyright 2016 Crown Media Family Networks/Photographer: Jeremy Lee

-Materials Needed for Dresser to Chair and Ottoman Project:
+Materials Needed for Upcycled Dresser to Ottoman and Reading Chair DIY:

 - Brad nail gun